jboyflaga2/jboyflaga2.github.io/_posts/2016-08-05-Transferring-blog-to-GitHub.md

 But today I was thinking that I do not have to understand everything about Jekyll to start using it.

-So I googled for a tutorial on how to create blog using GitHub and found this: https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/.
+So I googled for a tutorial on how to create blog using GitHub and found this: [Build A Blog With Jekyll And GitHub Pages](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).

 I followed the tutorial and then ta-da!!
 Here I am now writing using GitHub Pages.